Joelchanwaikit/CHIP_Analysis/README.md

 Target Name should include the primer name
 Sample Name should include the sample name and the target gene, with a space seperating them

+## Contributing
+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+Fork the Project
+Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request